justiceduru/SENSING/README.md

 # SENSING

-COURSEWORK1.py was run on raspeberry pi to produce datasets at intervals
+COURSEWORK1.py was run on raspeberry pi to produce datasets in csv file

 csv files attached are the collected datasets